JordanAnthonyKing/japanese/follow-along-notes.md

 > 学校には行く - Going to school

 This sentence carries the implication that we&rsquo;re going to school but not going somewhere else (because of the exclusiveness of the は particle).

+<a id="org025ab53"></a>

+# Lesson 59: Untranslatable Japanese

+There is a group of verbs in Japanese that are defined by their English translations, but the definition isn&rsquo;t real.
+These are the &rsquo;become&rsquo; verbs:

+-   濡れる - Do (state of) wet (become wet)
+-   濁る - Do (state of) cloudy/muddy (become cloudy/muddy)

 # Footnotes